 Animator’s Palate is a restaurant on the Disney Cruise Line ships that’s more like a dinner show.
 It is part of the standard, rotational dining, and is arguably the highlight of the cruise for many guests.
-We dined at Animator’s Palate on the Disney Magic; it was our last rotational restaurant.
-Animator’s Palate is the Disney animation-centric restaurant aboard each ship on the Disney Cruise Line that uses some clever Imagineering to put on one seriously cool (dare we say “magical”) show.
+This is an animation-centric restaurant aboard each DCL ship that uses some clever Imagineering to put on one seriously cool (dare we say “magical”) show.
 The menu purports to be “Pacific Rim,” but it more or less seemed like standard, American cuisine.

 Even if you’ve never stepped off of dry land, if you’re a Disney fan, chances are you’ve heard of Animator’s Palate.
 It’s the cool restaurant that is touted as changing from black and white to color during the course of the meal.
 If you said “huh?” as you read that last sentence because you’re actually not familiar with Animator’s Palate, you may not want to read any further.